Varicose Veins Summary:

 What should I do if I have slight varicose vein?

 Even slight varicose veins are an early symptom of venous insufficiency.
-It’s best to schedule an appointment with a vein specialist and have them evaluated in a varicose vein consultation.
-The doctor will be able to tell you the best course of action for follow-up and treatment.
+Schedule an appointment with a vein doctor and have them evaluated in a varicose vein consultation.
+The doctor will be able to tell you one of the best course of action for follow-up and treatment.

 What are varicose veins?